The Hidden Tribes of Ethiopia and Kenya

 Churches of Lalibela

-After breakfast we set off on mule or on foot to the church of Ashetun Mariam, about 4 hours’ round trip.
+In the morning, we set off on mule or on foot to the church of Ashetun Mariam, about four hours’ round trip.
 We pass small villages on the way up and there are wonderful views of the surrounding countryside from the top of the mountain where the church is located.

-If you do not feel up for a hike or mule ride, there will be an option of a shorter drive to the cave church of Neakuto Leab.
+If you do not feel up for a hike or mule ride, there is an option of a shorter drive to the cave church of Na’akuto La’ab.

-After lunch we set off by car to the cave church of Yemrehane Christos, built by the king of the same name before the reign of King Lalibela.
-The church is constructed inside a cave, in Axumite style, similar to the 7th century monastery at Debre Damo in Tigray, with alternating levels of wood and stone.
-A 40km trip from Lalibela followed by a 10 minute hike brings you to this beautiful church, the finest example of its kind in Ethiopia.
+Enjoy lunch, then set off by car to the cave church of Yemrehanna Kristos, built by the king of the same name before the reign of King Lalibela.
+The church is constructed inside a cave, in Axumite style, similar to the 7th-century monastery at Debre Damo in Tigray, with alternating levels of wood and stone.

 Body Painting Ceremony – Omo Valley